Basic navigation | Local navigation

 Each SCADA protocol, such as Modbus, DNP3, IEC101, DF1, etc., has its own unique message format, and more importantly, its unique way of addressing remote units.
 The basic task for protocol utility is to check whether a received frame is in the correct protocol format and uncorrupted.
 Most of the SCADA protocols use some type of error detection codes (Checksum, CRC, LRC, BCC, etc.) for data integrity control, so RipEX calculates this code and check it with the received one.

 RipEX radio network works in IP environment, so the basic task for the protocol interface utility is to convert SCADA serial packets to UDP datagrams.
 Address translation settings are used to define the destination IP address and UDP port.
 Then these UDP datagrams are sent to RipEX router, processed and typically forwarded as unicasts over the radio channel to their destination.
-If the gateway defined in the routing table belongs to the ethernet LAN, UDP datagrams are rather forwarded to the ethernet interface.
+If the gateway defined in the routing table belongs to the Ethernet LAN, UDP datagrams are rather forwarded to the Ethernet interface.
 After reaching the gateway (typically a RipEX router), the datagram is again forwarded according to the routing table.

 Above that, RipEX is can to handle even broadcast packets from serial SCADA protocols.
 When broadcasts are enabled in the respective Protocol settings, the defined packets are treated as broadcast (e.g. they are not acknowledged on Radio channel).
 On the Repeater station, it is possible to set whether broadcast packets shall be repeated or not.